mehulagg/gitlab/doc/user/project/pages/getting_started/pages_from_scratch.md

 The following topics show other examples of other options you can add to your CI/CD file.

-NOTE: **Note:**
-After successfull execution of this `pages` job a special `pages:deploy` job will appear in the pipeline view.
-It prepares the content of web-site for GitLab Pages daemon.
-It is executed by GitLab in background and does not use runner.

 ## Deploy specific branches to a Pages site

 You may want to deploy to a Pages site only from specific branches.